By AJ Huynh

 - Frustration when tasks feel overwhelming

-Recognizing these challenges allows parents and teachers to develop strategies that support focus and learning.
+Recognizing these challenges allows parents and teachers to develop strategies that support focus and learning without making the child feel blamed or singled out.

 How to Help a Child With ADHD Focus in School